SethLangendoen/RPG-BobbyTheTownOfEngineeria/README.md

 **Rules of the Game**:

--	Your goal is to play as Bobby the Builder and rebuild the destroyed house that was caused by an earthquake.
+-	Your goal is to play as Bobby the Builder and defeat enemies with your axe projectiles to rebuild the ruined town hall.
--	Pass through each level by defeating enemies that are guarding the materials to rebuild the Town hall.
+-	Pass through each level by defeating all enemies and complete various platforming challenges.
--	After each level, your stats will be upgraded to help you through the game.
+-	During each level, you will have the ability to upgrade your stats in the shop menu.
--	Shops are available for you to buy equipment and weapons.
+    -   The shop offers speed, damage, health, and defense upgrades.
--	Bring the materials to the Town hall for rebuild and the game ends.
+-	Complete the third level successfully to finish the game.

 **Shop Menu**:

-1. Open the shop menu using the provided button on screen (not available during battles), the game pauses while the shop menu is open.
+1. Open the shop menu using the "p" button; the game pauses while the shop menu is open.
 2. Equipment upgrades:
-    - Helmet
+    -   Wooden Shield (small defense upgrade)
-    - Shield
+    -   Metal Shield (large defense upgrade)
-    - Boots
+    -   Boots (speed upgrades)
-3. Strength upgrade of a particular ability:
-    -	Punch: 100% chance to hit.
-Deals moderate/low damage.
-        -	Upgrade increases the damage
+    -   Axe (increase damage by a large amount)
-    -	Shoot: 80% chance of hitting.
-Deals moderate/high damage.
-        -	Upgrade the chance of hitting the enemy.
+3. Other upgrades:
+    -	Health flask (increase current HP)
-        -	Upgrade the damage dealt.
+    -	Strength (increase damage by 1)
-    -	Hat chuck: 10% chance of hitting.
-Kills enemy on hit.
-        -	Upgrade increases the chance of a hit.
-    -	Kick: 90% chance of hitting.
-Deals moderate damage.
-10% chance to deal 2x damage with a critical hit.
-        -	Upgrade increases the critical hit multiplier